-To ensure you can access your accounts with the utmost confidence, First Trust Bank / Allied Irish Bank (GB) use the highest levels of industry standard security:
+To ensure you can access your accounts with the utmost confidence, AIB (NI) / Allied Irish Bank (GB) use the highest levels of industry standard security:

 Secure log in – Our Online and Mobile Banking services employ a secure login process.
 Remember, it is important that you never disclose your personal login information to a third party.

 Before entering any secure information on the page presented to you, always make sure that the website belongs to us.

 The Online and Mobile Banking website addresses are: